 If you add any further index mapping, Kibana automatically scans the indices that match each pattern to display a list of the new fields.
 It does not, however, automatically pick them up.
-You can refresh the index pattern to pick up any newly-added fields by selecting the index pattern and then clicking the "refresh" icon in the top right-hand side of the screen.
+You can refresh the index pattern to pick up any newly-added fields by:

 When refreshing you will be prompted to reset the popularity counters for each field.
 Kibana keeps track of the fields that you've used the most often and the place where this data is stored is called a popularity counter.
 The data is used to sort fields within lists, by refreshing the index pattern this data and ability to sort will be reset.